 The best time to cycle the Carretera Austral is between October and April.
 It is Patagonia’s summer season meaning the days are long and the roads are snow-free.
 This part of Patagonia has an oceanic climate, with cool, moderate temperatures and frequent rains.
 Some fjords create microclimates resulting in even more rainy days around Puyuhuapi, Puerto Aysén, and Caleta Tortel.

 Most cyclists cycle the Carretera Austral between mid-December to end-February.
-It is the peak of high season, and you can expect to see many other travelers.
+It is the peak of the high season, and you can expect to see many other travelers.
 We think that the shoulder season (October, November, March) might actually be better for cyclists.
 The weather is still ok, but there will be less traffic on the road (less dust!) and less crowded campsites.

 And of course, you can always argue that there is no best time to cycle a certain region.
-Cycling Patagonia in Autumn (April – May) might be less appealing regarding the weather, but the autumn colored leaves make up for occasional rain or snow.
-With fewer people around the chance to see wildlife, the Huemul for instance, also increases.
+Cycling Patagonia in Autumn (April – May) might be less appealing regarding the weather, but the autumn-colored leaves make up for occasional rain or snow.
+With fewer people around the chance to see wildlife, the Huemul for instance also increases.

 Most cyclists ride the Carretera Austral from north to south.
 One of the main reasons behind this is that cyclists on a long journey through South America often cycle southwards because of the prevailing and notorious northwestern wind on the Argentinian Pampa and Tierra del Fuego.

 For the Carretera Austral itself, the wind factor doesn’t matter too much.
 The wind mostly blows from the west.
 Going north or south, you will experience headwinds either way.
 If you plan to cycle the Carretera austral as a part of a longer journey to Ushuaia, go south.
-If you want to connect the Carretera Austral to Santiago de Chile via the coast, go north.
+If you want to combine the Carretera Austral and cycle to Santiago de Chile via the coast, go north.
 The wind along the Chilean coast will be in your back.
 The sun can be a factor as well.
 Going northbound, you will always ride towards the sun, which means you will definitely need sunglasses.

-One thing extra to keep in mind in case going northwards, are the ferries between El Chaltén and Villa O’Higgins.
+One thing extra to keep in mind in case going northwards is the ferries between El Chaltén and Villa O’Higgins.
 Going south, you can book the ferry in Villa O’Higgins and wait for the next boat in the village with hostels and supermarkets.
 If you cycle the route north, you might get stranded for a few days on the island, because the ferries don’t go every day.
 If the weather is bad, it can take a few days before the next boat leaves.
 There are no facilities nor supermarkets at the border crossing.
 So make sure you have enough provisions with you in case you do get stranded.

 Distance per day / required time

 We didn’t have a tight schedule and were not in a rush.
 Having enough time at hand, turned out useful to wait out some bad weather days.
-It would have been a missed opportunity to cycle in the pouring rain next to glaciers, but not seeing a thing when the views are completely blocked.
+It would have been a missed opportunity to cycle in the pouring rain next to glaciers, but not see a thing when the views are completely blocked.
 We also had a few extra ‘waiting days’ for the ferry at Villa O’Higgins.

 Based on average km per day and rest days as described above, cycling the Carretera austral will take about 3 – 4 weeks.

-Difficulty of cycling the Carretera Austral
+The difficulty of cycling the Carretera Austral

 The unpaved road between Cerro Castillo and Villa O’Higgins is pretty rough at places.
-We had some difficult days on rocky corrugated roads, mostly because of road works.
+We had some difficult days on rocky corrugated roads, mostly because of recent road works.
 In the future, this will probably be a lot easier to ride.